 The UNLSA provides all students with the opportunity to compete in the negotiation competition, allowing them to build the skills that will contribute to their competence as lawyers, all while challenging themselves in new and varying areas of the law.

-If you’ve had years of practice arguing with parents and siblings and always managed to come out on top, now’s the time to put your arguing skills to the test in the Clayton Utz 2013 Negotiation Competition!
+If you’ve had years of practice arguing with parents and siblings and always managed to come out on top, now’s the time to put your skills to the test in the Clayton Utz Negotiation Competition 2014!

-The Negotiation Competition simulates an alternative conflict resolution between teams as they attempt to negotiate a just and fair outcome for mock clients.
+The Negotiation Competition simulates an alternative dispute resolution between teams as they attempt to negotiate a just and fair outcome for mock clients.

 STRUCTURE: Two Preliminary Rounds, Quarter Final, Semi Final and Grand Final.